By now, you’re probably familiar with this quote commonly attributed to Department Store pioneer John Wanamaker:

 Finally, in order for your lead nurturing system to be an asset, and not a liability, it needs to be invisible.
 In other words, any automation built into the system must work seamlessly and authentically.
 Once a potential client feels like they’ve entered an automated system, the system has failed.
 In fact, most of the law firm lead nurturing systems I review do more harm to the firm’s reputation than bring in business.
 Even the best systems require some level of engagement from the people operating them.

-Converting more potential clients to paying clients is part art and part science.
+Beyond lead generation, converting more potential clients to paying clients is part art and part science.
 The art of client service starts with listening and empathizing.
 There is no software solution that can replace remarkable client service.
 At least not yet.
 Eighty percent (yes, that’s an arbitrary number) of your ability to earn your next client will depend on your ability to create, nurture, and solidify professional relationships and communicate how you are uniquely qualified to solve your clients life-legal issues.
 But to me, even though so many firms fail so hard here, that’s really table stakes.

 The competitive advantage comes from a firm’s ability to scientifically measure and adjust to feedback.
 It is only after building, measuring, and learning that you can iterate toward better experiences that motivate a larger percentage of your audience to inquire about your services and hire you.
 That’s not to say that you’ll win more business simply by a/b testing paid search landing pages.
 There are a seemingly limitless number of factors that go into potential client’s hiring decision.
 But if you aren’t measuring, you can’t improve those experiences.